-The long anticipated day had finally arrived.
+The long-anticipated day had finally arrived.
 I had been planning my trip to Morocco for months and today was the day, flying Qatar.
-The flight at 5:30pm was empty to Doha from Nairobi due to an unpopular time of travel and fortunately had 3 rows of empty seats to my leisure.
-Being alone at this time felt like an advantage, but turned into my adversary in the near future.
+The flight at 5:30 pm was empty to Doha from Nairobi due to an unpopular time of travel and fortunately had 3 rows of empty seats to my leisure.
+Being alone at this time felt like an advantage, but turned into my adversary shortly.
 I felt like a queen living in a kingdom of luxurious comfort.
-After taking my seat on, I did what any traveler would do; sat down, secured my belongings and awaited take off.
-The distant babble of the pilot’s safety instructions and over zealously smiling air hostesses loomed in the background.
+After taking my seat on, I did what any traveller would do, sat down, secured my belongings and awaited take off.
+The distant babble of the pilot’s safety instructions and overzealously smiling air hostesses loomed in the background.
 On this day, there was no intention of losing my action camera screw.
-I didn’t anticipate the stress that would soon consume me while being engrossed in a rescue mission for a 5 centimeter piece of metal.
+I didn’t anticipate the stress that would soon consume me while being engrossed in a rescue mission for a 5-centimetre piece of metal.

 The steady moving of the wheels and the slight buzz heard inside the aircraft made it aware to all that we were about to move.
 The wait was agonizingly long but with a swift steady gaining of momentum, the wheels gave the earth one last kiss and we were gliding our way through the air.
-The seatbelt signs ever present, my stomach clenched in a tight knot, we were beginning our accent into a new world of bright blue open sky.
-The air hostesses appeared as though they were modeling in a fashion show.
-They’re hair, makeup and uniform was perfectly placed; smiling to passengers in a warm and friendly manner.
+The seatbelt signs ever-present, my stomach clenched in a tight knot, we were beginning our ascent into a new world of the bright blue open sky.
+The air hostesses appeared as though they were modelling in a fashion show.
+They’re hair, makeup and uniform were perfectly placed, smiling to passengers in a warm and friendly manner.
 The air hosts were eager to serve and asked questions if I was comfortable and enjoying the journey.

 I asked the air host to help me find the screw because I was stricken with fear.
-Anxiety and adrenaline had kicked in my blood stream.
-Fast paced thoughts flooded into my thoughts: “How could this happen just before my holiday?”, “How careless could I have been?”, “Why is this happening to me?”.
+Anxiety and adrenaline had kicked in my bloodstream.
+Fast-paced thoughts flooded into my thoughts: “How could this happen just before my holiday?”, “How careless could I have been?”, “Why is this happening to me?”.
 My mind was unhinged, sweat began to seep out of my skin.
 Panic and frenzy had stricken the atmosphere.
 A calm man named Ahmed saw things in a state of calmness juxtaposed with my state of frenzy.
-He had the build of a body builder or a fighter; he didn’t look like the typical air host a frequent flyer easily comes across.
+He had the build of a bodybuilder or a fighter, he didn’t look like the typical air host a frequent flyer easily comes across.
 His arms were bulky built with large muscles and had brown eyes and curly black hair.
 He hurried over to me and we began the search.
 Losing my screw isn’t how I intended to start my Moroccan adventure.
 I looked behind the seat, it wasn’t there, it was a phantom no one could see.
 The screw looks exactly like the bolts of the seats of the plane so it’s like looking at the right place but still being blind.
 The small metallic screws were taunting both our minds.
-I kept going back and forth unsuccessfully; panting and pacing, huffing and puffing.
-Telling myself repetitively that it would be alright despite the bleakness of the current situation.
+I kept going back and forth unsuccessful, panting and pacing, huffing and puffing.
+Telling myself repetitive that it would be alright despite the bleakness of the current situation.

 Click Here To See More